 Cutoff rank 2022: NA

 Cutoff rank 2018: 35676

 Course Structure: CO_Printing

-The Students are placed in recognized commercial printing companies like Times of India, Hindustan Times, Manipal Technologies, Emirates Printing Press(Dubai) and Pre-Press Software related companies EFI, Esko etc.
+The Students are placed in recognised commercial printing companies like Times of India, Hindustan Times, Manipal Technologies, Emirates Printing Press(Dubai) and Pre-Press Software-related companies EFI, Esko etc.

 Note: Cutoff ranks listed are based on those after the 5th round of counselling.
 The ranks in 2018 were calculated using the 200 mark format with no negative marking and those in 2019 were calculated using the new format.